-At first look, the Sotol looks like the banana Yucca or Parry's agave; they all have a similar rosette leaf arrangement.
-The Sotol's long, narrow, flattened leaves have barbed edges, a frayed point, and flare into a spoon-like shape at their base.
+At first look, the sotol looks like the yucca or agave; they all have a similar rosette leaf arrangement.
+The sotol's long, narrow, flattened leaves have barbed edges, a frayed point, and flare into a spoon-like shape at their base.
 It may produce a bloom stalk and flower cluster every year, given favorable conditions.

-- The flower stalks were eaten as greens.
-The leaf mass "heart" was eaten cooked or steamed, shredded, fermented or distilled.
+The flower stalks were eaten as greens.
+The leaf mass "heart" was eaten cooked, steamed, shredded, fermented or distilled.

+Over 40 species of yuccas exist throughout the Americas with multiple located in Tonto National Monument.
 Yuccas have a rosette arrangement of semisucculent or nonsucculent leaves.
 The leaves are arranged spirally at the base of the stem.
 Individual white fibers along the leaves will curl.
 Unlike an agave, most yuccas will bloom more than once.
-They have white, waxy, bell-shapped flowers followed by large, fleshy, banana-like fruit.
+Banana yucca, one of the most common found in the Monument, have white, waxy, bell-shapped flowers followed by large, fleshy, banana-like fruit.

-- The flowers, flower stalks, fruit, and seeds could be eaten raw, baked, boiled, dried, or ground into flower.
-The fruit was often pounded, dried and made into cakes for storing.
+The flowers, flower stalks, fruit, and seeds could be eaten raw, baked, boiled, dried, or ground into flour.
+The fruit was often pounded, dried, and made into cakes for storing.

-- Soap and shampoo were important products from this plant.
+Soap and shampoo were important products from the banana yucca.
 Roots were pounded and soaked in water to make suds for washing hair and clothes, and for ritual cleansing.